- DBMS Tutorial

 Trivial Functional Dependency

-Trivial: If an FD X → Y holds where Y subset of X, then it is called a trivial FD.
-Trivial FDs are always hold.
+Trivial − If a functional dependency (FD) X → Y holds, where Y is a subset of X, then it is called a trivial FD.
+Trivial FDs always hold.

-Non-trivial: If an FD X → Y holds where Y is not subset of X, then it is called non-trivial FD.
+Non-trivial − If an FD X → Y holds, where Y is not a subset of X, then it is called a non-trivial FD.

-Completely non-trivial: If an FD X → Y holds where x intersect Y = Φ, is said to be completely non-trivial FD.
+Completely non-trivial − If an FD X → Y holds, where x intersect Y = Φ, it is said to be a completely non-trivial FD.

-If a database design is not perfect it may contain anomalies, which are like a bad dream for database itself.
+If a database design is not perfect, it may contain anomalies, which are like a bad dream for any database administrator.
 Managing a database with anomalies is next to impossible.

-Update anomalies: if data items are scattered and are not linked to each other properly, then there may be instances when we try to update one data item that has copies of it scattered at several places, few instances of it get updated properly while few are left with there old values.
-This leaves database in an inconsistent state.
+Update anomalies − If data items are scattered and are not linked to each other properly, then it could lead to strange situations.
+For example, when we try to update one data item having its copies scattered over several places, a few instances get updated properly while a few others are left with old values.
+Such instances leave the database in an inconsistent state.

-Deletion anomalies: we tried to delete a record, but parts of it left undeleted because of unawareness, the data is also saved somewhere else.
+Deletion anomalies − We tried to delete a record, but parts of it was left undeleted because of unawareness, the data is also saved somewhere else.

-Normalization is a method to remove all these anomalies and bring database to consistent state and free from any kinds of anomalies.
+Normalization is a method to remove all these anomalies and bring the database to a consistent state.

-This is defined in the definition of relations (tables) itself.
+First Normal Form is defined in the definition of relations (tables) itself.
 This rule defines that all the attributes in a relation must have atomic domains.
-Values in atomic domain are indivisible units.
+The values in an atomic domain are indivisible units.

-Each attribute must contain only single value from its pre-defined domain.
+Each attribute must contain only a single value from its pre-defined domain.

-Before we learn about second normal form, we need to understand the following:
+Before we learn about the second normal form, we need to understand the following −

-Prime attribute: an attribute, which is part of prime-key, is prime attribute.
+Prime attribute − An attribute, which is a part of the candidate-key, is known as a prime attribute.

-Non-prime attribute: an attribute, which is not a part of prime-key, is said to be a non-prime attribute.
+Non-prime attribute − An attribute, which is not a part of the prime-key, is said to be a non-prime attribute.

-Second normal form says, that every non-prime attribute should be fully functionally dependent on prime key attribute.
-That is, if X → A holds, then there should not be any proper subset Y of X, for that Y → A also holds.
+If we follow second normal form, then every non-prime attribute should be fully functionally dependent on prime key attribute.
+That is, if X → A holds, then there should not be any proper subset Y of X, for which Y → A also holds true.

 We see here in Student_Project relation that the prime key attributes are Stu_ID and Proj_ID.
 According to the rule, non-key attributes, i.e. Stu_Name and Proj_Name must be dependent upon both and not on any of the prime key attribute individually.
 But we find that Stu_Name can be identified by Stu_ID and Proj_Name can be identified by Proj_ID independently.
 This is called partial dependency, which is not allowed in Second Normal Form.